RomulusMirauta/PAINERGY/README.md

 <br>

-## Here are the main technologies used in this app:
+## Main technologies used in building this app
 - React (with TypeScript)
 - HTML5 & CSS3 (inline styles and custom styling)
 - JavaScript/TypeScript (for logic and components)